thiagosteps227/thiagosteps227/README.md

 > Software Engineer, MSc.

-Currently working as Backend Engineer at Holonic Inc.

-🔭 I'm working on a project using microservices with Springboot tools such as Spring Cloud API Gateway, and much more.
+🔭 I'm working on a personal project using microservices with Springboot tools such as Spring Cloud API Gateway

-You can find the repositories here in my github.
+You can find the repositories here in my github, once the project is finished.

 ----